 Are there freshmen specific residence halls?

-How can I get out of my lease once I have checked into my apartment?
+How can I get out of my lease once I have checked in?

 How do you match roommates if I do not request one?